mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

 **NOTE**: Tensorflow uses the letter `j` to denote new input (candidate), we use the letter `c`.

 # Mathematical Representation
-Let's denote $B$ as batch size, $F$ as number of features and $U$ as number of units in an LSTM block, therefore, the dimensions will be computed as follows:
+Let's denote $B$ as batch size, $F$ as number of features and $U$ as number of units in an LSTM cell, therefore, the dimensions will be computed as follows:

 $X_{t} \in \mathbb{R}^{B \times F}$